marcikque/Advent-of-Code-2023/README.md

 ## Motivation
 I am really excited for this year's coding puzzles and cannot wait to dive into all of them.
 Additionally, by joining multiple private leaderboards, I have a lot of motivation to not fall back and solve every single day.

+## File structure
+Generally, each day has its own directory, containing three files: the task, input, and source code.
+Furthermore, I am using two scripts to automatically create a new directory and populate it with the needed files.